sheltermanager/asm3/doc/manual/configuration.rst

 also set whether you would like diary notes emailed to each user every day – for this to work, you must have configured the system's email in the email section of the screen and your users must have an email address set.

+Display
+^^^^^^^

+* Enable Visual Effects: Enables visual sliding effects.
+Turn this off to speed up the UI.

+* Use Fancy Tooltips: If your browser supports it (all but IE8), ASM can use modern callout style tooltips in the interface.

+* Use HTML5 client side image scaling: If your browser supports it, media will be scaled on your PC before being uploaded to the server to save time.

+* Show a minimap of the address on person screens: Show an embedded map to the person's address on the details screen.

+* Show weight as lb rather than kg: Change the field label on the animal weight field to lb instead of the usual kg.

+* Show animal thumbnails in movement and medical books: Show animal pictures in the rows of the movement and medical books (foster book, reservation book, vaccination book, etc.)

+* Keep table headers visible when scrolling: If selected, when scrolling down long tables their headers will float at the top of the screen to remind you of the column headings.

+* Open records in a new browser tab: Open all records in their own browser tabs.

+* Open reports in a new browser tab: Open all reports in their own browser tabs.

+* Show report menu items in collapsed categories: If you have a lot of reports installed, this option allows you to just show the categories in the reports menu.
+Clicking a category expands it.

+* Auto log users out after this many minutes of activity: If a user leaves their browser open and idle for this many minutes, the system will automatically log them out.

+* When displaying person names in lists, use the format: In movement books, donation books, the waiting list, etc. when showing person names, ASM can use different formats if you want surname first for sorting, etc.

 Documents
 ^^^^^^^^^